k4zmx/pern-auth/README.md

 - Passwords are hashed with **bcrypt** before being stored in the database
 - On login, a **JWT** is generated and sent to the client
-- Protected routes verify the token via an **auth middleware** before allowing access
+- Protected routes verify the token via **protectRoute.js** middleware before allowing access
+- Global auth state is managed via **authStore.js**

 ---